whatisnuclear/website/reactor_history.md

 <div class="panel panel-info">
 <div class="panel-heading"><b>Fast vs. thermal neutrons</b></div>
 <div class="panel-body" markdown="1">
-Neutrons emerge from of a splitting nucleus at about 10,000 miles per second.
+Neutrons emerge from a splitting nucleus at about 10,000 miles per second.
 They are generally slowed down to a few miles per second by a *moderator* to minimize the amount of fissile fuel required.
 Once slowed down, they are called *thermal* neutrons indicating that they are at equilibrium with the thermal agitation of the atoms or molecules at the